pharo-vcs/iceberg/Iceberg.package/IceGitFileTreeCommitWalk.class/README.md

 Utility class for searching through a commit history taking advantage of git revwalk utilities.
+Found and returned commits will be added to the commit cache of the corresponding IceRepository.

 Internal representation
 - repository: an IceMCGitRepository from which I will be loading commits